OfficeDev/office-scripts-docs/docs/resources/samples/row-and-column-visibility.md

 ---
 title: Row and column visibility samples
-description: A collection of samples that show the basics of Excel visibility. ms.date: 09/08/2023 ms.localizationpriority: medium
+description: A collection of samples that show the basics of visibility in Excel. ms.date: 09/08/2023 ms.localizationpriority: medium
 ---